johnpsom/COVID19/README.md

 While rates above 2 and doubling Speed below 6 , mean that the country is on an exponetial growth trajectory and not yet arrived to an inflection point.

+The above are presented in two plotly choropleth maps.
+Hover above each country to see the coresponding metrics values.